-The Trustee's objective is to make available to members of the Money Purchase Section an appropriate range of investment options to which members and the Employer will contribute in order to provide each member with a fund which will be used to secure their benefit at retirement.
+The Trustee makes available to members of the Money Purchase Section an appropriate range of investment options to which members and the Employer will contribute in order to provide each member with a fund which will be used to secure their benefit at retirement.
 The Money Purchase Section offers a facility for members to contribute more on a voluntary basis.